-The fair value of the derivative embedded in the convertible bonds was $\[\in \]$ 91 million at December 31, 2014.
+At December 31, 2015, the negative fair value of the derivative embedded in the convertible bonds was €228 million.
 Fresenius SE & Co.
 KGaA has purchased stock options (call options) to secure against future fair value fluctuations of this derivative.
-The embedded derivative and the call options build a hedge relationship and are accounted for at a book value of $\[\in \]$ 46 million at December 31, 2014 following the "Einfrierungsmethode".
+The positive fair value of the call options at December 31, 2015 was €228 million as well.
+The embedded derivative and the call options build a hedge relationship and are accounted for at a book value of €46 million each following the "Einfrierungsmethode".